 With so many of the UK’s spa hotels located in beautiful country manor houses, it’s no surprise that some of them boast spectacularly-spooky haunted histories.
-Here are some of the UK’s most haunted hotels and spa treatments perfect for a spooky spa day this Halloween.
+Here are some of the UK’s most haunted hotels and spa treatments perfect for a spooky spa day post-lockdown.
 Try them if you dare...

 This stunning hotel in Gisborough was originally built in 1856, has a long and varied history, so it’s no surprise that things are often heard going bump in the night!
 The hotel is reported to have no less than three resident ghosts - an old lady who comes and kneels at the foot of a bed in the Old Nursery, one who is thought to be the ghost of an old butler who paces above the Rose Room, and another who appears outside the main reception and passes through the inner hall.

 A 700-year-old mansion nestled in a tranquil location on the outskirts of Blackburn may seem like the perfect location for some much-needed pampering.
 However, it also happens to be one of the most haunted hotels in the UK.

 According to legend, the country manor is the setting for a tragic love story.
 Lucette, a French governess, was wooed and then jilted one Christmas by a dashing army officer.
 Heartbroken and unable to get over him, she threw herself off of a bridge into the river and drowned to death.
 Since then, her ghost has been spotted around the hotel and has even appeared in photographs.
 Rumour has it that these sightings become even more frequent around Christmas time.
 No word on whether she’s tried out any of the spa treatments though.